ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/YvetteLiew/_index.md

 ---

-Yvette is a final year undergraduate student of Psychology at Nanyang Technological University.
+Yvette is a final year undergraduate student studying Psychology at Nanyang Technological University.
 Her research interests lie in the psychological development of children, focusing on that of emotion regulation skills.